 “If you ask the people sire, they will tell you; that I am a wizard who cannot tell a lie.”

-As the king waited, the wizard returned to his cottage and mixed up a potion; concocted of things that many have never seen and that none would like the taste of.
+As the king waited, the wizard returned to his cottage and mixed up a potion.
+It was concocted of things that many had never seen and that none would like the taste of.